Lurkars/gloomhavensecretariat/README.md

-# Gloomhaven Secretary
+# Gloomhaven Secretariat

 [Latest Online Version](https://gloomhaven-secretary.de)

-*Gloomhaven Secretary* is a **Gloomhaven/Frosthaven companion app** and does bookkeeping of all entities values to gain more focus on gameplay.
+*Gloomhaven Secretariat* is a **Gloomhaven/Frosthaven companion app** and does bookkeeping of all entities values to gain more focus on gameplay.
 It is an open source web app made with [Angular](https://angular.io/).

 As GHS is a web application no installation is required and it runs in every modern browser even on mobile, still it can also be [installed](#install) for offline usage.

-For usage with multiple clients sharing the same game, the server component [Gloomhaven Secretary Server](https://github.com/Lurkars/ghs-server) is required.
+For usage with multiple clients sharing the same game, the server component [Gloomhaven Secretariat Server](https://github.com/Lurkars/ghs-server) is required.
 A public instance is available under `gloomhaven-secretary.de` port `8443` with `secure` option.
 (I also manage a public server list, so please contact me, if you're running a public instance yourself.)

 GHS is based on the look&feel of the original [Gloomhaven Helper](http://esotericsoftware.com/gloomhaven-helper) (by [Esoteric Software®](http://esotericsoftware.com)).
 Since GHH is discontinued and not available anymore, GHS should become a well maintained successor, implementing all functionality of GHH, many improvements and many more features.
-For a comparison of some popular apps, see [Comparison of Companion Apps](https://github.com/Lurkars/gloomhavensecretary/wiki/Comparison-of-Companion-Apps).
+For a comparison of some popular apps, see [Comparison of Companion Apps](https://github.com/Lurkars/gloomhavensecretariat/wiki/Comparison-of-Companion-Apps).

 As open source software this is meant for the community to actively [contribute](#contributing) with ideas, suggestions and of course feedback.
 As I am not capable of good design/UX also feel free to contribute better assets.